shariqmalik10/Crime_Annotation/README.md

   so just change the working directory (for both files) to: path/to/Crime_Annotation

-  gui.py
+  #### gui.py

   working_dir line 17

   C:/Users/Tee/Desktop/FYP/GitFYP/Crime_Annotation/mmaction2 line 54 & 55

-  #there isn't a need to change the name of the env, if the user is following the instructions of creating the env using the yaml file
-  the_cmd = 'conda run -n lastfyp python analyse_vid.py {}'.format(vid_file) line 60 (the name of the env this command is running on)
+  There isn't a need to change the name of the env, if the user is following the instructions of creating the env using the yaml file the_cmd = 'conda run -n lastfyp python analyse_vid.py {}'.format(vid_file) line 60 (the name of the env this command is running on)

-  run_placesCNN_unified.py
+  #### run_placesCNN_unified.py

   file_name_category line 69